 - Sesame Oil.
 For nutty fragrance.

-- Garlic, Onion, Green Onion, Ginger.
+- Garlic, Onion, Green Onions, Ginger.
 The aromatics are the flavor base of the marinade.

 - Make marinade.
 In a large mixing bowl, add marinade ingredients.
 Mix with a spoon until well combined.